10 Delightful Maple Beers to Enjoy

 Sam Adams’s Maple Pecan Porter

-Sam Adams has a beer in this category, just like in so many others, but this porter is special.
+Like many others, Sam Adams has a beer in this category, but this porter is special.

 It starts with a malty, chocolatey, and slightly sweet flavor and ends with a strong, but not too strong, maple flavor.